A former police chief serving time for murder and rape escaped from an Arkansas prison. Here is what we know

 Grant Hardin, 56, escaped from a state prison in northern Arkansas on Sunday afternoon, after he appears to have tried to imitate law enforcement to break out, the state’s Department of Corrections said.

-Multiple agencies across the state, including state police and several sheriff’s offices, are coordinating to try to find Hardin.
+Multiple agencies across the state, including state police and several sheriff’s offices, are coordinating in the hunt for Hardin.

-The escape comes after 10 inmates escaped from a New Orleans jail a little over a week ago.
-While seven people have been charged in relation to that escape, it is not immediately clear how Hardin orchestrated his.
+The escape came just days after 10 inmates broke out of a New Orleans jail on May 16.
+Two of those inmates remain on the run, and 13 people have been charged as of Tuesday morning in relation to that jailbreak, including a maintenance worker with the Orleans Parish Sheriff’s Office. it was not immediately clear how Hardin orchestrated his breakout.

 Here is what we know about the former police chief: